SepehrMohammady/Efficient-NAS-BNN-Pipeline/PIPELINE_GUIDE.md

 - **lr**: Typically lower than for supernet training (e.g., 0.01)
 - **weight-decay**: May be adjusted based on overfitting behavior

 For WakeVision, fine-tuning typically improves accuracy by 0.5-1.0% over the testing phase results.
-The Key 6 architecture often achieves 88.81% accuracy after fine-tuning.
+Both Key 5 and Key 6 architectures achieve 88.81% accuracy after fine-tuning, with Key 5 offering better computational efficiency (5.236M vs 6.026M operations).

 Fine-tuning results are logged to `{base_work_dir}/finetuned_ops_key{ops_key_to_test}/train.log`